 The New Mom’s Survival Guide to Unsolicited Advice

-You’re pregnant and about to start the most amazing and wild ride of your life.
-But as soon as you share your news, it feels like everyone and their mother (literally) suddenly has advice for you.
-Some of it may help—but most of it will just leave you feeling confused, overwhelmed, and honestly?
-Annoyed.
+You’re pregnant and about to start the most amazing, chaotic, wild ride of your life.
+But as soon as you announce it, suddenly everyone and their mother (literally) has advice for you.
+Some might help, sure—but most of it just leaves you feeling confused, overwhelmed, and honestly?
+Annoyed as hell.

-Unsolicited advice as a new mom can sting.
-It often feels like the other person is saying they don’t trust you to make your own choices.
-Here’s the truth: when someone dishes out unsolicited advice, it’s more about them than it is about you.
+Unsolicited advice stings because it often feels like people are saying they don’t trust you to make your own choices.
+Here’s the reality: when someone dishes out advice you didn’t ask for, it’s usually more about them than you.

-So, what actually counts as unsolicited advice?
-Here’s the real list:
+So what counts as unsolicited advice?
+Glad you asked:

-And if you’re planning a birth or parenting in a way that isn’t “mainstream,” you’ll likely get even more of it.
-Suddenly everyone has a horror story, a reason you’re making the “wrong” choice, or a thousand “Yeah, but…” follow-ups to every answer you give.
-They’ll project their fears onto you and expect you to adjust your plans to make them feel better.
+And if you’re planning a birth or parenting style that isn’t mainstream, brace yourself—there’s going to be even more of it.
+Suddenly, everyone has a horror story, a “reason” you’re making the “wrong” choice, or a thousand “Yeah, but…” follow-ups.
+They’ll project their fears onto you and expect you to adjust your life to soothe their anxieties.

 Smile and Nod